visurg-ai/LEMON/README.md

    $ cd LEMON && pip install -r requirements.txt
    ```

 * **Models used in data curation**, We provide the models used in our data curation pipeline to assist with constructing the LEMON dataset, including video storyboard classification models, frame classification models, and non-surgical object detection models.
-The models can be downloaded from [🤗 Surg3M curation models](https://huggingface.co/visurg/Surg3M_curation_models).
+The models can be downloaded from [🤗 LEMON curation models](https://huggingface.co/visurg/LEMON_curation_models).

 LEMON dataset